 In addition to the general conditions, special conditions necessary for improvement and rehabilitation may be set for individual probationers and parolees.
-In the case of adult and juvenile probationers, special conditions are determined by the director of the probation office after hearing the opinion of the court.
-In the case of adult and juvenile parolees, special conditions are determined by Regional Parole Boards on the basis of proposals by the director of the probation office.
+In the case of probationers, special conditions are determined by the director of the probation office based upon the opinion of the court.
+In the case of parolees, special conditions are determined by Regional Parole Boards on the basis of proposals by the director of the probation office.

 Special conditions are chosen from among the itemized list in the Offenders Rehabilitation Act.
-Unlike the general conditions, they may be added to, changed, or withdrawn during the probation or parole in accordance with changes in the circumstances of individual persons.
+Unlike the general conditions, they may be added to, changed, or withdrawn during probation or parole in accordance with changes in the circumstances of each person.

-The examples of special conditions are: (i) prohibition of specific acts such as association with certain persons, going to certain places, reckless wasting of money for pleasure, and excessive consumption of alcohol; (ii) performing or continuing to perform certain acts such as engaging in work or attending schools; and (iii) attendance at certain treatment programmes specified by the Minister of Justice.
+The examples of special conditions are: (i) prohibition of specific acts such as association with certain persons, going to certain places, reckless wasting of money for pleasure, and excessive consumption of alcohol; (ii) performing or continuing to perform certain acts such as engaging in work or attending school, and (iii) attendance at certain treatment programmes specified by the Minister of Justice.